-The Mental Health Coordinator assists each building with their individual needs regarding mental health issues, truancy, and family issues.
-The Mental Health Coordinator guides the Resource Coordinators, the Wellness Zone at the High School, and also runs the Springboro Community Assistance Center (SCAC).
-The SCAC helps families who are in need of additional support with meeting food and basic needs.
+The Mental Health Coordinator assists all buildings with their individual needs regarding mental health issues, truancy, Children's Services situations, police/juvenile court issues, and family issues that impact school performance.
+The Mental Health Coordinator directs the Resource Coordinators, coordinates with the Catalyst School-Based Program, and the Wellness Center at the High School, and also runs the Springboro Community Assistance Center (SCAC).
+The SCAC helps families who need additional support with meeting food and basic needs.
+The Mental Health Coordinator should be your first contact if you wish to utilize the Mental Health Department services.

-Wendy Ford
+Wendy Grothjan

-wford@springboro.org 937-748-3950 ext 4405
+wgrothjan@springboro.org 937-748-3950 ext 4405 937-572-3167